Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cooperads

 \subsection{The leveled bar construction for 1-reduced cooperads}

-We introduce alternative versions of the cofree cooperad functor and the simplicial bar construction based on our definition of the category of leveled trees.
-Then, we compare these two definitions with the usual ones.
-For this purpose, we consider the category $\Tree_{l}'[n]$ of leveled $n$-trees whose morphisms are generated by three elementary morphisms: \begin{enumerate} \item isomorphisms of planar leveled trees, \item the morphisms contracting permutable levels (see Section \ref{SectTree} and Figure \ref{ContTree}), \item permutations of permutable levels (see Section \ref{SectTree} and Figure \ref{PermTree}). \end{enumerate} Let us define a functor
+We recall from Section \ref{SectTree} that $\lTree_{\iso}[n]$ is the category of leveled trees whose morphisms are generated by isomorphisms of leveled trees, contraction morphisms of permutable levels and permutation morphisms of of permutable levels.
+Let us define a functor

-From such a symmetric sequence $X$, we construct the following two functors:
+From such a $1$-reduced symmetric cosequence $X$, we construct the following two functors:

 \begin{defi} The leveled cofree cooperad functor $\calF^{c}_{l}$ is defined as the end: